-Philadelphia Association of Community Development Corporations
+Philadelphia Association of Community Development Corporations and policies to create a just and inclusive Philadelphia.

-(PACDC) works to create an equitable city where every Philadelphian lives, works, and thrives in a neighborhood that offers an excellent quality of life.
-As a membership association, we foster strong community development corporations and non-profit community organizations by enhancing their skills and advocating for resources and policies to create a just and inclusive Philadelphia.
+Philadelphia Association of Community Development Corporations (PACDC) works to create an equitable city where every Philadelphian lives, works, and thrives in a neighborhood that offers an excellent quality of life.
+As a membership association, we foster strong community development corporations and non-profit community organizations by enhancing their skills and advocating for resources